hexekutive/hexekutive_portfolio/README.md

 * Dax Studio for model optimization
 * ChatGPT for DAX optimization
 * Figma
-* Power Automate for queries' stability
+* Power Automate for queries' stability and user access management
+* Microsoft Forms for access requests

 Skills used: